nosqlbench/nosqlbench/adapter-cqld4/src/main/resources/cqld4.md

   # statements will generally need more.
 If you want millisconds, just use
   # fractional seconds, like 0.500
   timeout: 2.0

+  # Set the maximum number of allowed pages for this request before a
+  # UnexpectedPagingException is thrown.
+  maxpages: 1

+  # Set the LWT rebinding behavior for this statement.
+If set to true, then
+  # any statement result which was not applied will be retried with the
+  # conditional fields set to the currently visible values.
+This makes all LWT
+  # statements do another round trip of retrying (assuming the data doesn't
+  # match the preconditions) in order to test LWT performance.
+  retryreplace: true

   ## The following options are meant for advanced testing scenarios only,
   ## and are not generally meant to be used in typical application-level,